 An SSL certificate can be signed with your own Certificate Authority (CA).
 This allows trust to be added to clients to avoid security warnings.
 The instructions for adding a CA to a client vary by operating system or browser used.

-See Add Trust with a Certificate Authority (CA) for instructions on generating a CA and using it to sign server certificates.
+See Using Your Own Certificate Authority (CA) for instructions on generating a CA and using it to sign server certificates.

 WebEA uses PHP and cURL to communicate with a Pro Cloud Server.
 To enable PHP/curl to trust a new CA:

 - Add/edit 'curl.cainfo' in php.ini to point to either a single root CA certificate or a CA bundle file (this is multiple concatenated crt files)

 ; A default value for the CURLOPT_CAINFO option.
 This is required to be an

 ; absolute path.

 - This does not configure the website itself for HTTPS access.
 For details on doing this, please refer to the documentation for your web server.